nichoth/nichoth/src/_posts/dev-diary-website-state.md

    *vintage react*, was a dramatic change.
 It made a huge cut to the pain of client-side development.
 Instead of spending all day moving DOM nodes around, you could focus just on your application logic, the things that matter.
-Classic react used something I already know -- HTML, so there is no investment of time learning a new pattern.
+Classic react used something I already know &mdash; HTML, so there is no investment of time learning a new pattern.
 2. Is the end result better, or at least as good?
 Probably not.
 One thing about client-side react is that *it worked*.
 It just did its